yazoo321/mmo_server_with_micronaut/README.md

 ```
 In windows, the hosts file can be found in: `C:\Windows\System32\drivers\etc\hosts.file`

+In Mac, you need to edit `/etc/hosts` and add the same entries

 # Documentation within blog:
 Each of the posts contains a video overview.